mvdbent/onAirScanner/README.md

 lsof -anP -i4 -sTCP:LISTEN | grep Microsoft | grep 10.0.1.116:'*'
 Microsoft 67439 mvdbent   45u  IPv4 0x647644287bdb076d      0t0  UDP 10.0.1.116:50023
 ```
+This script will look for zoom.us, Microsoft Teams, Cisco WebEx, Slack and FaceTime online sessions.
+Want to have

 ## Create an Automator app that loops this script.

 Now we have a script that scan's for running meetings, calls, we want to loop this.